-2.2.
-Corneal aberrations
+2.2 Corneal aberrations

 The anterior corneal elevation was obtained using a Placido disk videokeratoscope (Humphrey-Zeiss MasterVue Atlas), for a 10-mm area centered at the corneal reflex.
 Corneal elevations were exported as a grid sag surface to a computer eye model programmed in an optical design software (Zemax).
 Corneal aberrations were computed assuming a spherical posterior corneal surface of 6.5 mm radius, a corneal refractive index of 1.376, and a wavelength of 786 nm.
-Computations were done referred to the pupil center, and accounting for the misalignment between the videokeratoscopic axis and the line of sight, i.e, with a field angle for incoming rays accounted for by the displacement of the 1st Purkinje image with respect to the pupil center, assuming a center of rotation 15 mm behind the cornea.
-As a control, corneal aberrations were also computed assuming a lateral shift of the reference, rather than a rotation.
+Computations were done referred to the pupil center, and accounting for the misalignment between the videokeratoscopic axis and the line of sight, i.e, with a field angle for incoming rays accounted for by the displacement of the 1st Purkinje image with respect to the pupil center, assuming a lateral shift of the reference, rather than a rotation.
 Corneal wave aberrations were obtained for the maximum pupil diameter available in total wave aberrations in the same patients.
-Corneal wave aberrations were fit to 7th order Zernike polynomials, and the OSA standards for reporting aberrations were followed.
-Third order horizontal coma (Z_3^{1}) and 4th order spherical aberration (Z_4^{0}) were reported.
+Corneal wave aberrations were fillowed.
+Third order horizontal coma ( $Z_3^{-1}$ ) and 4th order spherical aberration ( $Z_4^{-0}$ ) were reported.

-Pre- and post-operative anterior corneal aberrations had already been reported on this group of eyes (part of a larger sample of 43 eyes), that had participated in a study on incision-induced corneal aberrations (Marcos, Rosales, Llorente, & Jimenez-Alfaro, 2007).
+Pre- and post-operative anterior corneal aberrations had already been reported on this group of eyes (part of a larger sample of 43 eyes), that had participated in the study on incision-induced corneal aberrations presented in Chapter 7 (Marcos, Rosales, Llorente & Jimenez-Alfaro, 2007).
 The corneal aberrations previously reported differ on those reported here in several aspects: they had been calculated using the corneal reflex as a reference and they referred to anterior corneal aberrations assuming no posterior corneal surface, and a refractive index of 1.3367.

-2.3.
-Total aberrations measurements
+2.3 Total aberrations measurements

 Total wave aberrations were measured using a second generation laser ray tracing (LRT), which was developed at the Instituto de Óptica (CSIC) in Madrid, Spain (Llorente et al., 2004).
-In this technique, described and validated in detail in previous publications (Llorente, Diaz-Santana,
+The technique has been described in Chapter 1 and Chapter 8, and validated in several publications of the Visual Optics and Biophotonics Lab (Llorente, Diaz-Santana, Lara-Saucedo & Marcos, 2003, Marcos, Díaz-Santana, Llorente & C., 2002, Moreno-Barriuso, Marcos, Navarro & Burns, 2001).